Living as an Expat in the UK: our Tips for a Successful Relocation

 Healthcare in the UK

-Since 31 December 2020, expatriates wishing to settle in the UK must pay a fee of £624 per person per year in order to be covered by the National Health System (NHS) everywhere in the country.
+Since 31 December 2020, expatriates wishing to settle in the UK must pay a fee of £624 per person per year in order to be covered by the National Health System – also called NHS, everywhere in the country.
 The NHS covers most public healthcare services, including hospital care, dental care, doctor’s consultations, but not private health care.
 Although you can freely access all public healthcare services once you’ve paid the NHS tax, there are long waiting periods for treatment and reimbursement.
 For more flexibility and security, it is highly recommended to subscribe to an international health insurance policy tailored to your expatriate needs.
 Find out more about the UK healthcare system here.

 nhs